Itz-Orange/Itz-Orange/README.md

 - 👋Hi, I’m @Itz-Orange
-- 👀 I’m interested in learning java and any insights on getting in the developer route without a CS degree.
+- 👀 I’m interested in learning java.
 - 🌱 I’m currently learning Java coding as im looking for a career change.
 I've taken java and C++ during college that i enjoyed just didn't think that would be a good route at the time.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email is the best way to reach out to me.
 Cudmore.michael@outlook.com

 <!---